Amsterdam/amsterdam-app-frontend/.docs/piwik.md

 > Anonymization is enabled by default.

-We have not changed the deafult: anonymization is enabled.
+We have not changed the default: anonymization is enabled.

 (See: https://github.com/PiwikPRO/react-native-piwik-pro-sdk#data-anonymization)